 Children's Education Programs

-At Wesley-Rankin, we offer Afterschool and summer programs for children Kindergarten-8th grade.
-We emphasize math and reading enrichment, as well as social-emotional skills and character development.
+At Wesley-Rankin, we offer Afterschool and summer programs for children Kindergarten-12th grade.
+We emphasize math and reading enrichment, social-emotional skills, and character development.
 Wesley-Rankin is committed to the success of West Dallas students and works to provide opportunities to learn, grow and thrive.

-Scholars, in partnership with the June Shelton School, provides tutoring for students with learning differences.
+Scholars, in collaboration with the June Shelton School, provides tutoring for students with learning differences.
 Using Sequential English Education (SEE) curriculum, students learn reading and writing using tools that align with how they best learn.
-Each student receives two hours of tutoring using a multi-sensory structured language (MSL) approach to reading and one hour of auditory discrimination and memory training in a 1:2 teacher-student ratio.

 GoH GoH Girls (Girls of Hope, Girls of Honor) is a 4th-12th grade program designed around the four cornerstones of personal responsibility, goal setting, self-esteem, and faith development.
 The girls study eight building blocks of social-emotional health as identified by the Greater Good Science Center at the University of California, Berkley.
 The GoH GoH Girls program holistically aids in the development of young girls by providing a safe place to discuss female related issues while also equipping girls with experiences such as self-defense, budgeting, and the importance of the arts.

 B3X Summer Enrichment

 B3X (Beakers, Base Ten, and the Beat) is an energizing summer enrichment camp that provides expansive, hands-on learning experiences.
 Daily activities reinforce core learning in science, math, art, and reading.
 B3X-plorers participate in field trips, on-site labs, workshops, and arts enrichment activities.